 Go on an adventure

-Once you’ve dried off, one of the most unique landscapes in Ireland awaits at The Lost Valley.
-Book a guided tour and explore the West’s cultural heritage through the ruined famine village or take on the hike up the steep walking trail with older kids for powerful views of the valley.
+Once you’ve dried off, one of the most beautiful landscapes in Ireland awaits at The Lost Valley.
+Book a guided tour and explore the West’s cultural heritage through the ruined famine village or take on the hike up the steep walking trail with older kids for views of the valley.
 Time your visit just right and you might be lucky enough to catch a glimpse of the dolphins who frequent Ireland’s only fjord, Killary.

 Climbing Croagh Patrick is a bucket list item for many, but it’s not an easy trail.
 Though thousands of pilgrims take it on barefoot every year, the rocky, steep climb isn’t suitable for younger kiddies.
 Teens, however, can lace up their hiking boots, and even if you only get halfway up, the views over Clew Bay are spectacular.